Milton Brooks

 Milton E. "Pete" Brooks (August 29, 1901 – September 3, 1956) was an American photojournalist who won the first Pulitzer Prize for Photography in 1942.

 Biography

 Brooks was born on August 29, 1901, in St. Louis.
 His father, James W. Brooks, was also a newspaper reporter and "desk man".
 Brooks worked for the Chicago Daily News, the Chicago Herald-Examiner, New York Daily News, and Paramount News.
 From 1928 to 1953, he was a staff photographer for The Detroit News.
 He typically took one photograph per event, waiting for the most interesting thing to happen.
 After leaving The Detroit News, he became a commercial photographer.
-He was a stocky red-headed man with an ardent boating habit.
+Physically, he was a stocky red-headed man, and he hobbied in boating.
 He died on September 3, 1956, aged 55, in Grosse Pointe Park, Michigan.